-"It is entirely possible that more people were involved in the Oklahoma City bombing" than McVeigh and Nichols, said Mark Potok, chief analyst at the Southern Poverty Law Center in Montgomery, Ala., a group that monitors extremists and furnished intelligence to the FBI after the bombing.
+"It is entirely possible that more people were involved in the Oklahoma City bombing" than McVeigh and Nichols, said Mark Potok, chief analyst at the Southern Poverty Law Center in Montgomery, Ala., a group that monitors extremists and furnished intelligence to the FBI after the blast.
 "But whether that means there was a larger conspiracy, we don't really know."

 Trentadue, 59, does not much resemble a wild-eyed conspiracy theorist.
-A civil litigator at a mainline Salt Lake City law firm, he started probing the Oklahoma City bombing only as a tangent to his real interest, which was investigating the mysterious death of his younger brother Kenneth while he was being held inside a federal prison in Oklahoma City on a parole violation four months after the bombing of the Murrah building.
+A civil litigator at a mainline Salt Lake City law firm, he started probing the Oklahoma City bombing only as a tangent to his real interest, which was investigating the mysterious death of his younger brother Kenneth while he was being held in a federal prison in Oklahoma City on a parole violation four months after the Murrah building attack.

-"I didn't start out trying to solve the Oklahoma City bombing," Trentadue said.
+"I didn't start out trying to solve the Oklahoma City bombing," he said.
 "I started out to find out why my brother was killed, and it led me to the bombing."

-Kenneth Trentadue's body bore severe cuts and contusions, and signs of possible strangulation with a pair of plastic handcuffs, but prison officials insisted he committed suicide by hanging himself with a bedsheet.
+Kenneth Trentadue's body had severe cuts and bruises, and signs of possible strangulation with a pair of plastic handcuffs, but prison officials insisted he hanged himself with a bedsheet.